LukasWoodtli/WebPage/pelican/content/object_databases.md

     - specify persistence category for each Java class
 - Compile
 - Run enhancer to make byte-code changes
-    - persistence behaviour ihnerited from `com.versant.trans.Persistent`
+    - persistence behavior inherited from `com.versant.trans.Persistent`
     - explicit at compile time or
     - implicit at run time (class loader)
 - create DB